domschl/syncognite/datasets/README.md

 ## RNNReader: texts

-The recurrent text generator `rnnreader` is training with an UTF-8 text file.
+The recurrent text generator `rnnreader` is trained with an UTF-8 text file.

 ### Included: tiny_shakespeare.txt